Kids starting a business may sound crazy and far-fetched, but it is happening all over the place.

-4. Seling Handmade Stuff on Etsy
+4. Selling handmade stuff on Etsy

 For the creative teen, Etsy is a great way to start making money.

-Just one look at the website shows the variety of things that can sell, including jewelry, candles, art, and even jam.
+Just one look at the website shows the variety of things that you can sell, including jewelry, candles, art, and even jam.

 For allowing you to have a virtual storefront on the Internet, Etsy takes a small commission, which is quite a deal if you look at the complication of setting up your own website with a shopping cart online and accepting payments.

 Etsy takes all the headache away, leaving you free to pick and sell what you want.

 Pet sitting jobs are much easier to find these days thanks to the many websites that match sitters with owners.

 You can even start from your own neighborhood.
 Put flyers out, let neighbors and friends know, put ads on Craigslist, etc.

 The best thing about this business is that it doesn’t require any financial investment(though you may be required to have insurance but that comes into play when your business has grown a little) or tools.
 All you need is yourself, a pet friendly attitude, and a willingness to work hard